ricard-alcaraz/webpage/src/content/blog/2025-09-07-interceptor-hack-the-box.md

 ## Q12: What is the key that was used in the attack?

-Following the second way of previous question, looking at the response for the POST packet with the path `/api/gateway` we can find this information, I was not looking for something in particular, just checking what was this `/api/gateway` about I found the key there.
+Following the second way of previous question, looking at the response for the POST packet with the path `/api/gateway` we can find this information, I was not looking for something in particular, just checking what was this `/api/gateway` about I found the key there, there is also another parameter with the name of `id`.

 <details>
   <summary>Click to reveal the answer</summary>